 Department of Construction Science

-The Master of Science in Construction Management program is an advanced curriculum focusing on research in areas related to construction management.
+The Master of Science in Construction Management (MSCM) program is an advanced curriculum focusing on areas related to construction management.
 Students will develop a specialization through coursework in their fields of interest.
 The program is augmented with classes in business administration, engineering, architecture, and other support areas as appropriate for specialization development.

 A minimum body of knowledge is required as a prerequisite of admission for students without an appropriate degree or substantial professional experience.